 Every person experiences reduced functioning at some stage during his or her lifetime.
-For example "noisy environments impair anyone's hearing; [a] dimly lit rooms impair anyone's vision; and having the flu reduces anyone's stamina" (molly follette story and james Mueller, 2001)
+For example, "noisy environments can impair a person’s hearing; dimly lit rooms can impair a person’s vision; and having the flu can reduce a person’s stamina"

-A Universal Design approach therefore requires an appreciation of the varied abilities of every person and to design in such a way that the resulting product, service or environment can be used by everyone regardless of age, size, ability or disability.
+A Universal Design approach therefore requires an appreciation of the varied abilities of every person and to design in such a way that the resulting product, service or environment can be accessed, understood and used by everyone regardless of age, size, ability or disability.

 Participation in Society

 In this technological age, the skills required to participate in society are becoming increasingly complex.
-As each technological innovation is adopted the risks to people who do not adopt of being excluded from accessing a whole range of financial, state, social or cultural services or amenities increases.
-Technology is increasingly embedded into the built environment and products so that the lines of what is specifically product, ict or building design have become blurred.
+As each technological innovation is adopted, the risks to people who cannot or do not adopt, of being excluded from accessing a whole range of financial, state, social, cultural services or amenities increases.
+Technology is increasingly embedded into the built environment and products so that the lines of what is specifically product, ICT or building design have become blurred.

-In order the facilitate people with differing abilities, of differing ages and sizes within society, systems and building must be designed with the user at the centre of the design process.
+In order to facilitate people with differing abilities, of differing ages and sizes within society, systems and buildings must be designed with the user at the centre of the design process, from the very beginning, throughout the whole process and not just at user trials.
 A universally designed environment promotes equality and makes life easier and safer for everyone.

 Business Benefits for a Changing Market

-The benefits to business of adopting a universal design approach vary from increases in potential markets to increased customer satisfaction.
-For more information on business that have taken advantage of the business benefits of universal design read the case studies provided.
+The benefits to business of adopting a universal design approach vary from an increase in market reach to increased customer satisfaction.

 Increased Market Reach